8 Top Tourist Attractions in Cortona & Easy Day Trips

 At the foot of Cortona's hill are two excellent Etruscan tombs.
 Melone I, excavated in 1909, yielded some of the fine examples of Etruscan funerary accessories shown in the Etruscan museum.
 Melone II, which was discovered in 1927, has an unusual terraced altar decorated by splendid decorative sculptures of combat between humans and mythical animals.
 This tomb is more than 70 meters in diameter.
 Another fourth-century tomb, south of Cortona, and reached by the road from the Porta Sant'Agostino, has a chamber more than two meters long enclosed by large wedge-shaped blocks.

 Convento delle Celle

-The Convento delle Celle, on the slopes of Monte Sant'Egidio, is a charming complex of monks' cells, the first of which were founded by St Francis of Assisi between 1211 and 1221.
-Visitors can see the little church (1573) and a number of cells.
-From the convent there is a very fine view of Cortona.
+The Convento delle Celle, above a stream on the slopes of Monte Sant'Egidio, is a complex of monks' cells, the first of which were built by St. Francis of Assisi between 1211 and 1221.
+The saint chose this isolated spot in the woods as one conducive to prayer and contemplation and was soon joined there by followers, including Fra Elia da Cortona, who was to succeed the saint as head of the Franciscan order.
+You can see the little church, built in 1573, and a number of cells.
+From here, there is an excellent view of Cortona on its hilltop.